In the pursuit of client satisfaction, hitch your fortunes to personalisation and information organisation.

 - What languages are spoken on-site?

-Trust me, no one travelling in summer wants to arrive at their guesthouse at the end of a hot day’s excursions to find the swimming pool closed for maintenance, despite glistening pics of it splashed across the website.
+Nobody travelling in summer wants to arrive at their guesthouse after a hot day’s excursions to find the swimming pool closed for maintenance, when its glistening pics are splashed across the website.
 We always want to sell our clients an honest bill of goods.
-Speaking of sales, price is a determining factor for most; so it helps to have BAR pricing and commission info close by when creating proposals.

 Price is a major determining factor; so keep their BAR pricing and commission info close when creating proposals.
 Apart from matching budgetary requirements, where there are options, you want to be able to select appropriate room types based on what’s available for the size of your client party, and according to their personal tastes.
 Supplier fact sheets or company docs they can provide help fill in the information gaps.

 Rating your preferred accommodation products – whether by national or international grading standards, or using your own company standard – makes it so much easier for anyone in your team to dip into your collated, organised mess of supplier info.
 It means when you or your teammates are working on a personalised itinerary, selecting the right product for the client is quick and painless.
 And you’re assured of brand consistency across the multitude of proposals sent out daily by every consultant in your company.

 Organised travel content and supplier information optimises your time and collective resources.
 It makes life at work easier because helps you flesh out the details of a personalised proposal swiftly.
 The final pay-off is what it communicates to the client: that they’ve been heard, that your product knowledge is thorough and your expertise is trustworthy, because you’ve literally thought of everything.